Remaking of the Main House

 We had a container brought on site for storing the items until our scheduled installation week.
 We only ordered one sixteen foot container, which filled up much faster than we anticipated.
 We made it work and the short start to finish timing proved helpful in this regard.

-The installation day crowd consisted of the three of us in the office, myself, Lauren and Lori, and two men, Jake and Mike, who did all the heavy lifting, assembly and hanging of items.
+The installation day crowd consisted of the three of us in the office, myself, Lauren and Lori, and two men, Jake and Mike, who did all the heavy lifting and assembly.
 Those two have the patience of saints, what with all the “move it a snitch” this way or that!
 It is really nice to see the team grow and see what we can accomplish together.

-Lauren and I hung all the new window coverings first and Lori set to steaming them to perfection.
-We then hung the major pieces of art, based on our initial plan.
-Then we loaded rugs, large upholstered pieces, case goods and any large decorative items first.
+Once the new window coverings were in place, Lori set to steaming them to perfection.
+We then placed the major pieces of art, based on our initial plan.
+Then we loaded rugs, large upholstered pieces, case goods and large decorative items.
 We set and made each bed and did a final fluff with accessories on the entire house.
 Then we took a deep breath and took a good look around.